MC-Knight/MC-Knight/README.md

 ### I am currently working at [eagletech.uk](http://eagletech.uk/) as a Web Developer.

-### Currently with skills in Almost 8-10 languages but most i prefer Python
+### Currently with skills in Almost 8-10 languages but i prefer Python more
    ###   > Python 85%
    ###   > Js 85%
    ###   > Go 67%